MonsieurPengu/Weather-Project/README.md

     Get Key for API(done)

-    Make Layout for potential components of app (basically front-end design but without coding anything yet)(not done)
+    Make Layout for potential components of app (basically front-end design but without coding anything yet)(done-ish)

-    Import and test API to make sure we can get data out of it (not done)
+    Import and test API to make sure we can get data out of it (done)

     Make front-end look pretty(not done)